 Hey, I’m Martin…

 Instinctively, I knew I needed to do something ginormous to shake me out of my morass.
-That’s why I chose the bodybuilding competition and dedicated my training to Mom.
+And that’s why I chose the bodybuilding competition and dedicated my training to Mom.
 I hired an amazing coach and pushed my body way past what I believed I was capable of enduring.
 And when I stepped onstage eleven months later I brought her memory with me.

 YES I CAN FLY!

 Whether I’m flying airplanes, training for a bodybuilding competition or helping people claim the freedom to live the life they want to live, what drives me is passion.
 I simply won’t spend my time and energy on anything I’m not passionate about.
-And that combination of passion and freedom came together for the first time in 2002 in the cockpit of an airplane.
+And that combination of passion and purpose came together for the first time in 2002 in the cockpit of an airplane.

 I’d wanted to fly for awhile when my friend, Alan, offered to take me up for a flight one Friday evening.
 Standing among a group of pilots, one of them suggested that we fly from our Baltimore airport to Reading, Pennsylvania for dinner and I thought to myself, “Is that something we can really do?”
 Thirty minutes later five planes were airborne bound for Reading.